knowbodynos/mongojoin/README.md

    9) `resetstatefile` is True or False depending on whether the intermediate file `statefilename` should be overwritten.

    10) `limit` is a limit on how many documents should be processed total.
 If there is no limit, set to None (default).

+   11) `limittries` is a limit on how many times a read should be attempted before giving up.

    11) `toplevel` and `initdoc` are internal recursive variables and should not be customized.